MicrosoftDX/kurvejs/README.md

 At minimum you need the KurveGraph.<nolink>js and Promises.<nolink>js, and optionally KurveIdentity.<nolink>js + login.html.
 You may use the TypeScript libraries and reuse some of the sample app code (index.html and app.<nolink>js) for reference.

 # Release Notes

+## 0.4.0:
+ * Added support for AAD B2C
+ * Breaking change: identity constructor now uses an object to group parameters
+ * Breaking change: login method now uses an object to group parameters
+ * By default now in app model v2, both openid connect and profile scopes are requested
+ * Bug fixes, more examples

 ## 0.3.7:
  * Added support for calendar events